apache/db-jdo/draft-THREAT-MODEL.md

 exceptions, particularly under unusual JNDI providers or unusual classloaders? *(maps to §5)*

+(maintainer) The assumptions are correct.

 **Q12.** Are the two "embedder-supplied factory" hooks (`registerDocumentBuilderFactory`, `registerErrorHandler`) the *only* places where the embedder can replace a JDO-default with a custom-and-possibly-unsafe implementation, or are there other similar SPIs we should enumerate under §5a (e.g. for I18N, classloader strategy)? *(maps to §5a)*

+(maintainer) These are the only two hooks.

 ### Wave 3 — JDOQL surface, identity, lifecycle